0racle/raku-Net-Netmask/README.md

 BUGS, LIMITATIONS, and TODO
 ===========================

 As mentioned in the description, this module does not have method parity with the Perl 5 module of the same name.
 I didn't really look at how the other module is implemented, so there's a chance some of my methods might be horribly inefficient.
-Pull requests are welcome.
+Pull requests are welcome!

 As yet I have not written tests...
 For shame.